ralf-meyer/molSimplify/tests/README.txt

 #############################################

 III.
 Run Test Cases
   1. Tests will be automatically run by Travis.
-However, it's higly recomended that one runs the tests locally before commiting or push to repository to avoid breaking things
+However, it's highly recommended that one runs the tests locally before commiting or push to repository to avoid breaking things